yrmvgh/yiufcrawl/README.md

     * added subdued magic 3 mutation at the beginning, making it very easy for them to cast spells, but they are quite weak as a result.

 * Kobold
     * added permanent evolution mutation.
-Although this sounds similar to how demonspawn work, it actually plays quite differently, because the player will occasionally get random bad mutations, and sometimes have to adjust their play style to compensate.
+Although this sounds similar to how demonspawns work, it actually plays quite differently, because the player will occasionally get random bad mutations, and sometimes have to adjust their play style to compensate.
 There is also a greater than normal chance that evolve will replace a bad mutation with a good, making drinking mutation potions a safer strategy for kobolds.
 Unlike demonspawn which get permanent mutations, the mutations a kobold gets through evolve are temporary, making cure mutation potions often a very bad thing.
+And of course they only get ordinary mutations, not the cool demonspawn specific ones.

 * Naga
     * increased effectiveness of their poison spitting ability, making them a bit easier in the beginning